 - or facing.

 Cutters are applied to the workpiece to create symmetry about a rotation axis.
-The two most common woodturning lathe machines are automatic CNC wood lathes and semi-automatic wood lathes.
+The two most common woodturning lathe machines are automatic CNC and semi-automatic wood lathes.

 An “automated wood lathe” refers to a type of power woodworking tool that is computer numerically controlled from start to finish.
 Semi-automatic lathe machines are like fully automatic ones.
 Yet, they need manual feeding by a CNC machinist.

 The cost of high precision on the lathe, the variable speed motor that can handle long hours of labor, and the Cast Iron needed to stabilize the lathe are some factors that make a wood lathe expensive.

 Prices depend on how professional, industrial, and large the job is.
 A lathe can cost anywhere from $100 to $50000 or more.